This may not be a huge revelation for many, but the two most populous countries in the world are also the most polluted ones.

 India, on the other hand, has had enough of their own pollution problems.
-The country declared that it will take special measures to tackle environmental issues.
+The country declared special measures to tackle environmental issues.

 This comes after the WHO announced India’s capital of New Delhi as the most polluted city in the world.
 Furthermore, 12 out of 20 world’s most polluted cities are in India.

-New Delhi experienced horrendous levels of pollution with the air quality reported to be at a “hazardous”.
+New Delhi experiences horrendous levels of pollution with the air quality reported as “hazardous”.
 Very fine particles causing fatal lung damage were found in excessive amounts – 12 times the WHO’s safe levels.